dkorolev/grpc_playground/README.md

 Finally, on Windows, "Open Folder" should work with the respective folder.

-## Caveats
+## Pre-Installed C++ gRPC

+Having a pre-installed gRPC would help quite a bit.
+Please follow the instructions [here](https://grpc.io/docs/languages/cpp/quickstart/), then set an environmental variable `GRPC_INSTALL_DIR` to the value of `CMAKE_INSTALL_PREFIX` you have used through the steps above.
+You may also want to set `CMAKE_BUILD_TYPE=Release` while building and installing gRPC.

-First and foremost: The first "build" is slow, as it needs to:
+If C++ gRPC is not installed in the system, the first "build" will be slow, as it needs to:

-* Fetch ~300MB of gRPC code, and
+* Fetch 300MB+ of gRPC code, and
 * Build this very gRPC code.

 After this stage is done, the further builds (one-line changes) are quick.